SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 ***

-Applejack spits the mouthwash into the sink before looking back up into the mirror.
+Applejack spits her mouthwash into the sink before looking back into the mirror.
 She gasps in surprise as Pinkie's reflection stares back at her.
 She shakes her head and blinks before seeing her own reflection is back.

 A few seconds later she hears a teleportation spell outside her bathroom then a knock on the door.
 "Hello, Applejack?
 We need to talk."